asamonek/asamonek.github.io/04talks.md

 #### Selected seminar and invited talks

+- _Nothing to hide.
+On the political aspects of the right to privacy_, March 20, 2019, Political Science Seminar, Institute of Political Science and International Relations of the Jagiellonian University (INPiSM UJ)

 - _Axiomatizability of 3-element algebraic matrices_, December 12, 2018, Logic and Analysis Seminar, Gent University